maciejg-git/vue-litewind/src/documentation/pages/notify.md

 ###### Usage

+The notfication system include two parts: `v-notify-container` and `useNotify` function.
-The first step is to place `v-notify-container` in one of the top level components (for example in `App.vue`).
-This component is set up early in order to make sure it is available before adding any notifications.
+In order to set it up, the first step is to place `v-notify-container` in one of the top level components (for example in `App.vue`).
+This component is set up early in the hierarchy to make sure it is available before adding any notifications.
 With the component in place you can then import `useNotify` function anywhere in your application and start displaying notifications.

-Props of the `v-notify-container` define default settings for all notifications.
+While adding `v-notify-container` you can use its props to define default settings for all notifications.

-The second component, `v-notify`, which is single notification in the container, is created automatically and should not be used directly in the template.
+The `v-notify` component, which is single notification in the container, is created automatically and should not be used directly in the templates.

 ###### Notify container position